launchflow/buildflow-docs/docs/walk-throughs/pubsub_streaming.md

 :::note

-You will need to set GCP_PROJECT
+You will need to set GCP_PROJECT to a GCP project you can create the resources in.
 :::

 ```